Friday, December 24, 2021

 Fair enough.
 She was writing about her own experience and I do recognize that I have enjoyed blessings that come with a white complexion—or rather, that were not denied to me because of my race.

 I am grateful to have grown up in a cozy home, next to a park, owned by my parents, in a safe suburban neighborhood.
 Most Black World War II vets didn't manage to use their GI benefits to get home mortgages.
-That injustice had been driven home to me when I read Ta-Nehisi Coates’s famous Atlantic article on reparations, which explained the practice of redlining that made it near impossible for Black people to qualify for VA-subsidized mortgages.
+That injustice had been driven home to me when I read Ta-Nehisi Coates’s influential Atlantic article on reparations, which explained the practice of redlining that made it near impossible for Black people to qualify for VA-subsidized mortgages.

 But Debby seemed to think that acknowledging her conflation of class and race in chapter 3 would allow her to do it for the next 43 chapters without distorting reality or alienating any white readers.
 Imagine a white, single, working class mother with a full-time job reading that Debby's ability to shuttle her children from “one after-school activity after another had a lot to do with the time and money that whiteness afforded me” (209).